voke1/buycoins/README.md

 ## APP Installation and Usage

-Buycoins application is developed using React Native Node js and Express js.
+Buycoins application is developed using React Native CLI and GraphQL.
+Download app (https://drive.google.com/file/d/15i7pWhItABufnO4FcNRj6aIczjGUBIPw/view?usp=sharing).
 It is required these packages are present prior installation.
 To start with;

 - Clone this repository: